jacksleight/statamic-bard-mutator/docs/mutators.md

 });
 ```

 You should add root mutators in a service provider's `boot()` method.
-They will one argument:
+They will receive one argument:

 * **data (object):** The entire ProseMirror document within a special `bmu_root` node that's part of Bard Mutator

-A `Data::walk()` helper is also provided that will walk the entire document and call the provided callback for each node/mark.
+A `Data::walk()` helper is available that will walk the entire document recursively and call the provided callback for each node/mark.

 Root mutators do not return a value, you should just modify the node/mark objects directly.
 You can add multiple root mutators, they'll be executed in the order they were added.